 Working in East Greenwich, and then Greenwich Online showed up…

-My favourite part of the job was trying to improve the service without any budget other than my time.
-One notable occasion was making a series of fun and engaging activities for users of a complex needs day centre while keeping the machines as accessible as possible – all with free software and a helpful network engineer.
-In 2007/8, ran a pilot project to get a block of flats in Charlton connected, which was extremely tough with no funding, but had interesting outcomes in terms of finding why and how people engage online – my research into smart metering for homes and video conferencing for the elderly was quite prescient I like to think.
+My favourite part of the job was trying to improve the service without any budget other than time.
+One notable occasion was making a series of fun and engaging activities for users of a complex needs day centre while keeping the machines accessible as possible – all with free software and a helpful network engineer.
+In 2007/8, ran a pilot project to get a block of flats in Charlton connected, which was extremely tough with little funding, but had interesting outcomes in terms of finding why and how people engage online – my research into smart metering for homes and video conferencing for the elderly was quite prescient I like to think.

 Freelancing, and attempting #socent.

 The UK Online funding became a trickle, and most of my team including myself were made redundant in 2010-11.
-I had started out in teaching alongside being a web designer (my last website I built in 2004), and had taught myself how to build a simple radio station in PHP.
-Now my skills were not enough in the market place.I start looking at using WordPress instead, and creating some basic blog sites for artists.
+Starting out in teaching alongside being a web designer (the last website I built in 2004), the last big project was to build a simple radio station in PHP/MYSQL.
+Now my skills were not enough in the market place, and started looking at using WordPress instead, creating some basic blog sites for artists.